bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 - [Ecosystem](#ecosystem)
 - [Operability](#operability)

-_Unless otherwise specified, the comparison below are between the latest major release, Postgres 15 vs. MySQL 8.0 (using InnoDB)_.
-We also use Postgres instead of PostgreSQL throughout the article, though we know the latter is the official name, which is considerred as [the biggest mistake](https://www.craigkerstiens.com/2018/10/30/postgres-biggest-mistake/).
+_Unless otherwise specified, the comparison below are between the latest major release, Postgres 15 vs. MySQL 8.0 (using InnoDB).
+We also use Postgres instead of PostgreSQL throughout the article, though we know the latter is the official name, which is considerred as [the biggest mistake](https://www.craigkerstiens.com/2018/10/30/postgres-biggest-mistake/)_.

 ## License